-WATCH | Trompies' Eugene Mthethwa chains himself at SAMRO offices, demands his royalties
+WATCH | Trompies' Eugene Mthethwa chains himself at Samro offices, demands his royalties

 Must Watch: Eugene Mthethwa protests against exploitation of music artists by SAMRO https://t.co/opCj3KMDly pic.twitter.com/O5wCC05vBV— Mbuyiseni Ndlozi (@MbuyiseniNdlozi) February 18, 2021

-While the initial video was shared hours ago, a tweep shared another video that showed that Ringo and Eugene were still at the SAMRO building stating day two of their protest.
+While the initial video was shared hours ago, a tweep shared another video that showed Ringo and Eugene were still at the Samro building starting day two of their protest.

 Eugene Mthethwa and @ndiyagodola are STILL at SAMRO.
 We’re going on day two for a simple simple matter! @the_dti do something! pic.twitter.com/WY4Xb8ezoM— Mrs Doc🏳️🌈💞 (@YolzYako) February 19, 2021

-According to a statement provided to TshisaLIVE, SAMRO CEO Mark Rosin confirmed that Eugene had raised a complaint regarding the calculation of his royalties.
+In a statement provided to TshisaLIVE, the Samro CEO confirmed Eugene had raised a complaint regarding the calculation of his royalties.

-While Mark described the protest action as regrettable, he said, “It is impossible to deal with the issues Mthethwa has raised over the years, where there is no willingness by Mr. Mthethwa to resolve the matter other than his way.
+While Mark described the protest action as regrettable, he said: “It is impossible to deal with the issues Mr Mthethwa has raised over the years when there is no willingness to resolve the matter other than his way.
 We have processes that apply to all members and in our ongoing quest for transparency, we will not circumvent these processes for an individual.

-Mark added they were both “disappointed” and “alarmed” to see a member behaving in this manner especially where his conduct is not supported by facts.
+Mark said they were “disappointed” and “alarmed” to see a member behaving in this manner, especially when his conduct is not supported by facts.

-“Contrary to Mthethwa’s claims, SAMRO pays royalties on a regular basis and over the last two days has paid over R60 million to local composers and publishers, a payment, widely welcomed."
+“Contrary to Mr Mthethwa’s claims, Samro pays royalties on a regular basis and over the last two days has paid more than R60m to local composers and publishers, a payment widely welcomed."